 I hope this type of situation never happens!

 While a physical confrontation may be a last resort, and perhaps unavoidable under some circumstances, one would think that all efforts should be made to avoid the chance of confrontation to begin with.
-When the bullets start flying, no matter how you look at it, it’s life and death probabilities on either side.
-What if your side takes losses or loses?

-‘CR’ from the blog recently commented,
+Someone on the blog commented,

 “SHTF and WROL.”
 “The Golden Horde may in fact be looting and causing general mayhem.
 Myself, I am hoping people remain civilized for the most part.
 Looters and angry mobs can become very ugly in short order if unchecked.”